 Visitors have the unique opportunity on this self-guided tour to go behind closed doors and see restored private homes, bed and breakfast inns and guesthouses.
 Tourgoers can meet the homeowners, managers or innkeepers, see unique furnishings and décor, and find inspiration for their own homes and hearths.

-Houses on tour:
+Properties on tour:

 The Bedford Inn (c.
 1883) 805 Stockton Ave.